Connect With Us

 CAN I ACCESS THE INTERNET WHILE I’M HERE?

-CAN I RECEIVE MAIL WHILE I’M HERE?
+CAN I RECEIVE MAIL WHILE I’M AT CAMP-of-the-WOODS?

 CAN WE HIRE BABYSITTERS?

 Yes, contact the Front Desk in the Purdy Center, and we will provide a qualified sitter for you.
 Requests for a babysitter must be submitted by 5:00 p.m. of the preceding day.
 Rates: $10.00/hr. for 1-2 children, $15.00/hr. for 3-4 children, and $20.00/hr for 5-7 children to be paid at the Front Desk at time request.
 Babysitting services are available until 9:00 p.m. every day except Sunday and Wednesday evenings and during chapel services and seminar sessions.
 Babysitting is not available on Saturdays.
 Babysitters are ONLY available for Resident Guests.

 ARE THERE ACTIVITIES FOR TEENAGERS?